saxenavansh1236-web/OSINT--PROJECT/readme.md

 ---

 ### Admin Panel
-- **Dashboard** — scan stats, 7-day activity chart, top targets, live security-event counters
+- **Dashboard** — scan stats, 7-day activity chart, top targets, live security-event counters, a dedicated **Image Scans** stat card, and a **Recent Image OSINT Scans** table (sourced from `AuditLog`, separate from the `History`-backed scan stats and chart)
-- **History** — full scan log with CSV export (bulk or single row)
+- **History** — full scan log with CSV export (bulk or single row), plus a separate Image OSINT Scans section (also sourced from `AuditLog`)
 - **Reports** — historical analytics (7d/30d/90d), exportable as JSON or PDF
 - **Case Management** — create/track investigation cases with notes, priorities, tags, an Evidence Center (files + notes + snapshots), a dedicated Timeline view, and a per-case Intelligence panel
 - **Scheduled Scans** — recurring target monitoring via APScheduler, with manual "run now" and enable/disable toggles
 - **Alert Engine** — SMTP email alerts on breach detection or target change, plus webhook support and a test-alert button
 - **User Management** — role-based access control for admin accounts (Admin / Analyst / Viewer)
-- **Audit Logs** — every admin action *and* every public account action (register/login/logout, failed logins) logged with actor, action, detail, and IP
+- **Audit Logs** — every admin action *and* every public account action (register/login/logout, failed logins, image OSINT scans) logged with actor, action, detail, and IP
 - **Target Change Monitor** — detects and flags changes between scans of a monitored target

 > **Navigation note:** the public-facing pages (`/`, `/image-osint`) only show **Scanner** and **Image OSINT** in the nav bar, and both now require a logged-in public account (`/login`, `/register`).
 History, Cases, Reports, Scheduled Monitor, and Admin links live exclusively inside the authenticated admin panel (`/dashboard`, `/admin/*`) to avoid exposing internal tooling to unauthenticated visitors.
 Public accounts and admin accounts are entirely separate — a public login does not grant `/admin` access.

+> **Data model note:** target scans (domain/IP/email/phone/username, run from `/`) are written to the `History` table and drive the dashboard's Total Scans / 7-Day Chart / Top Targets stats.
+Image OSINT scans (run from `/image-osint`) are a structurally different event — a file upload rather than a target lookup — and are written to `AuditLog` with `action="image_osint_scan"` instead.
+Both `/history` and `/dashboard` read from both tables to present a complete picture, but the two scan types are never merged into a single `History` row.

 #### Investigation Intelligence (per-case, `/cases/<id>/intelligence`)
 - **Confidence Score** — how much corroborated, verifiable data exists on the target (WHOIS, DNS, SSL, geo resolution, multi-source corroboration, note activity)